briwyatt/blogcrudapp/README.md

-# Django CRUD Example Apps
+# Django CRUD Blog App

 This is a small Django project to demonstrate Django CRUD functionality, it consist of 1 small application: